 - Serious physical injury.
 If the victim suffered a serious physical injury during the rape, the punishment could be increased to 25 years to life in prison.

-If you face sexual assault charges in Flagstaff or Northern Arizona, our knowledgeable criminal defense attorneys can mount an aggressive defense strategy to fight the charges you face.
+Our knowledgeable criminal defense attorneys can mount an aggressive defense strategy to fight the charges you face.
 Call our Flagstaff office at 928-226-0165 or fill out our online form to schedule a free consultation to learn more about how we can help you.
 Also, order our free book, Accused of a Crime in Arizona: What Happens Next Is Up to You.